ONLYOFFICE/docspace-api-sdk-csharp/docs/ApiKeysApi.md

             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new ApiKeysApi(httpClient, config, httpClientHandler);
-            var keyId = 75a5f745-f697-4418-b38d-0fe0d277e258;  // Guid | The unique identifier of the API key to update. var updateApiKeyRequest = new UpdateApiKeyRequest?(); // UpdateApiKeyRequest? | The request parameters for updating an existing API key. (optional)
+            var keyId = 75a5f745-f697-4418-b38d-0fe0d277e258;  // Guid | The unique identifier of the API key to update. var updateApiKeyRequest = new UpdateApiKeyRequest(); // UpdateApiKeyRequest | The request parameters for updating an existing API key.

             try
             {